Criminal defense lawyer: United States

 If there are no constitutional violations, much of the work of a criminal defense attorney then turns to trial preparation.
 Any proposed settlement agreement must be compared to the best judgment about the outcome after trial.
 A criminal defense lawyer will usually discuss potential plea bargains with the prosecuting attorney, as an alternative to exercising the defendant's trial right and other rights.
 Plea agreements, when made, can be characterized as either charge agreements (often involving a less serious charge), sentencing agreements (involving a lesser sentence), or both.

 Criminal defense lawyers are typically defending people with misdemeanor or felony charges.
 A misdemeanor generally refers to criminal activity that is punishable by one year or less in the local jail.
 A felony typically refers to criminal activity that is punishable by more than one year in the prison system.
 Many states have "wobblers", which refers to criminal activity that is charged as a felony, but has a possibility of being reduced to a misdemeanor.
-In matters involving a wobbler, many times a reputable lawyer can either have the felony reduced to a misdemeanor or in the alternative have the felony appear to be a misdemeanor so that the felony can be reduced to a misdemeanor at a later date, which may be good strategy since the typical felony cannot be expunged.
+In matters involving a wobbler, many times a reputable lawyer can either have the felony reduced to a misdemeanor or have the felony appear to be a misdemeanor so that the felony can be reduced to a misdemeanor at a later date, which may be good strategy since the typical felony cannot be expunged.

 The initial process of becoming a criminal defense attorney is similar to becoming a lawyer practicing in any other legal practice area.
 To become a criminal defense lawyer, a person will typically complete their undergraduate degree, and then attend and graduate from a law school.
 After graduating law school and passing the bar examination for that particular state or jurisdiction, the new lawyer will be sworn in as a member of that bar and can then begin practicing in the field of criminal law.
 However, many reputable criminal defense attorneys spend some time after being admitted to the bar working under the mentor-ship of an experienced attorney, often in a prosecutors office or a public defenders office.

+United Kingdom

+In the United Kingdom, criminal defense lawyers require an undergraduate law degree and authorization by the Solicitors Regulation Authority.